Construction Business Environment

 12.2 PREPARING A BUSINESS STRATEGY AND PLAN

 Planning is the key to success in any business.
 The importance of planning cannot be overemphasized.
 It may take two or three weeks to complete a good plan.
-Most of that time is spent in research and reevaluating your and assumptions.
+Most of that time is spent in research and reevaluating your ideas and assumptions.
 Taking an objective look at the business plan will identify areas of weakness and strength, pinpoint needs that might otherwise be overlooked, and spot opportunities early.
 It provides a road map to make sure you are going where you want to go to achieve your business objectives.

 A business plan is an operating tool, which, when properly used, can help manage the business and work effectively toward its success.
 Moreover, lenders require one.
 A well-written business plan communicates ideas to others and provides the basis for a financial proposal.
-It will also determine the feasibility of a and lay out the action necessary to complete it.
+It will also determine the feasibility of a project and lay out the action necessary to complete it.
 A good plan can help convince a bank or potential investor that you are worthy of assistance in funding this new venture.
 The plan itself may not get you funding, since it is very difficult to find capital for startup businesses.
 As the business owner, you are expected to have sufficient startup capital from your savings or from a bank loan based on income other than the business.

 Putting a successful business plan together is both an art and a science.
 While there are a number of ways to format a business plan, the following outline presents key elements to consider in developing your business plan: